ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v2.0.0 on Debian-Ubuntu Linux with Composer.md

                   'nameId' => true,
                  ],

-           // Adopts language from attribute to use in UI 30 => 'core:LanguageAdaptor',

            // The Attribute Limit will be use to release all possibile values supported by IdP to SPs
            // Remember to Comment out entire "authproc.idp" element into "config/config.php" file
            // or no attribute will be released.

            50 => [
                   'class' => 'core:AttributeLimit',
                   'uid','givenName','sn','cn','mail','displayName','mobile',